 So what does an Alpha do when faced with Overwhelm?
-There are a few stategies that work a bit better than ‘Panic!’:
+There are a few strategies that work a bit better than ‘Panic!’:

 - Ditch the review For a short period of time you’re going to need to focus on the stuff that’s at the very top of your priority list.
 Processing the stuff that’s further down is a pointless exercise until you have the bandwidth to work on those tasks.
 Caveat: This does assume that you’ve got full visibility of all your Urgent/Important tasks and are dealing with them (or have delegated them).

-Unless you’re super-organised or incredibly lucky, you’re going to experience Overwhelm at some point.
-The key to dealing with it productively is to recognise the signs and employ tactical coping mechanisms to work through it.
+Unless you’re super-organized or incredibly lucky, you’re going to experience Overwhelm at some point.
+The key to dealing with it productively is to recognize the signs and employ tactical coping mechanisms to work through it.